howlingunit/hangman/README.md

 * admin page with the ability to manage words and categories
 * Colour themes
 ## Done list
+* added profanity filter
+* fix bug where user can not choose a category, and the game lets that happen but will break
 * make the enter button also the replay button
 * server-side letter checking
 * bugfix the user submit button (it uses the same styles as the incorrect/correct letters, which change the cursor to `not-allowed`)